 The JCCP has established a Board of Trustees under the Chairmanship of Professor David Sines, CBE.
 Professor Sines chaired the Health Education England stakeholder consultation following the 2013 Keogh Review into patient safety.
-He has been Chair of the JCCP Board of Trustees since January 2016.
+He has been Executive Chair and Registrar of the JCCP Board of Trustees since January 2016.
 Professor Mary Lovegrove OBE is Chair of the JCCP Education and Training Committee and Andrew Rankin is Chair of the Practitioner Register Committee.
-Dr. Martyn King is the Council's Vice Chair and Dr. Paul Charlson, along with Andrew Rankin, co-chairs the JCCP's Clinical Advisory Group.
-Sally Taber leads the Council's Complaints Team.
-John Underwood chairs the Council's Marketing and Communications Committee and Kirsty Benn-Harris chairs the JCCP Policy, Resources and IT Committee.
-Our patient and lay advocate is Dawn Knight.
+Dr Martyn King is the Council's Vice Chair and Dr Paul Charlson, along with Andrew Rankin, co-chairs the JCCP's Clinical Advisory Group.
+Sally Taber and Dawn Knight lead the Council's Complaints Team.
+John Underwood chairs the Council's Marketing and Communications Committee.
+Our patient and lay advocates are Dawn Knight and Kimberley Cairns.
 All are Trustees of the JCCP.

 The CPSA chairperson is Mr. Alex Woollard.
-He is supported by the following Trustees: Dr. Tamara Griffiths, representing the British Association of Dermatologists; Mr. Simon Withey, Representing the British Association of Aesthetic Plastic Surgeons; Mr. Ahmed Ali-Khan, representing the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS); Mr. Alexander Armstrong, a Plastic Surgery Consultant as an Ex-Officio Trustee; Leslie Ash as 'Patient and Public' representation and Mr. Mark Mikhail, a Plastic Surgery Registrar and CPSA Secretary.
+He is supported by the following Trustees: Dr Tamara Griffiths, representing the British Association of Dermatologists; Mr. Simon Withey, Representing the British Association of Aesthetic Plastic Surgeons; Mr. Ahmed Ali-Khan, representing the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS); Mr. Alexander Armstrong, a Plastic Surgery Consultant as an Ex-Officio Trustee; Leslie Ash as 'Patient and Public' representation and Mr. Mark Mikhail, a Plastic Surgery Registrar and CPSA Secretary.